eclipse-tractusx/traceability-foss/docs/adminguide.md

 ### Dependent values

-Following values needs to match in order for application to start and have valid PostgreSQL connection:
+Following values need to match in order for application to start and have a valid PostgreSQL connection:

 datasource:
     password: # database password